Frame the origin question

 No. A certificate supports the claim, but the product facts still need to align with the applicable rule of origin and records trail.

-Save the scope when the same product, supplier, or sourcing path will be reused, audited, or updated across shipments.
+Document the scope when the same product, supplier, or sourcing path will be reused, audited, or updated across shipments.

 No. Traverse helps structure the review path and source-backed handoff.
 Certification remains a company and advisor responsibility.